-While students may take more than one course during the January Term, based on educational grounds, individual faculty may decide not to allow students to take their course and another January Term course concurrently (including through cross registration).
+While students may take more than one course during the January Term, individual faculty may decide based on educational grounds not to allow students to take their course and another January Term course concurrently (including through cross registration).
 Students should consider carefully whether it is in their best interest to take multiple January Term courses during one year due to the intensive and compressed nature of the coursework.
-Students should consult with their advisors and the faculty instructors when considering such an option.
+Students should consult with their advisors and the course instructors when considering such an option.